skerkour/bloom-legacy/blog/content/2019-december-update.md

 Cloud create a dependency which is the exact opposite of enmpowerement.

 ### Native applications

 The first step is to remove the cloud dependency.
-It means that Bloom should no longer be accessible through a web browser but as an installed application that can work offline.
+It means that Bloom should no longer be accessible through a web browser but as an installed application that can work without internet.
 It means that Bloom will be usable even if you go far away from internet for 3 months.

 It also means that **the web application (<a href="https://legacy.bloom.sh" target="_blank" rel="noopener">https://legacy.bloom.sh</a>) is deprecated and all data will be deleted on February 29, 2020**.

 ### Cryptography

 For the better or the worse, computers made copying data virtually free.
 It's inevitable.
-Whether it be an eBook, an image or a text file.
-Whether the data is public or private.
+Whether it be an eBook, an image or a text file, whether the data is public or private.
 In the long run, any bit of data will either become public or will be lost.

 But the asymmetry between those who store and proceed the data (*cloud providers*), and those who produce